tayloraswift/swift-dom/Sources/HTML/docs.docc/GettingStarted.md

 learn the basic patterns of and motivations for this library.

 Swift DOM is a unidirectional HTML encoder.
 This means that you can only generate HTML with it;
 you cannot use it to parse HTML.
-If you really need to parse HTML, you should use a library like [SwiftSoup](https://github.com/scinfu/SwiftSoup).
-However, we recommend architecting your application to **avoid using HTML as a schema format** in the first place, as HTML is a poor choice for data storage.
+We recommend architecting your application to **avoid using HTML as a schema format** in the first place, as HTML is a poor choice for data storage.
 Instead, you should think of HTML as the web equivalent of a render buffer – something that is generated dynamically for display purposes and immediately transferred to the